 If a chart has not been kept up-to-date and the last correction effected on the chart is very old, use the following procedure to correct it:

-- Check that the edition is current in the Cumulative Notice to Mariners.
+- Check that the edition is currently in the Cumulative Notice to Mariners.

 - Check in the latest Cumulative Notice to Mariners against the chart number, the number of uncorrected notices.
 Note them down in the correction log.

-- Start by correcting the latest correction first and proceed backwards until all the notices are corrected.
+- Start by correcting the latest correction first and proceed backward until all the notices are corrected.

 Navigation warnings in force: